HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Identifiers

 Items in FSH may have an identifier (id), typically specified using the [`Id` keyword](#defining-items).
-Each id must be unique within the scope of their item type in the FSH project.
+Each id must be unique within the scope of its item type in the FSH project.
 For example, two Profiles with the same id cannot coexist, but it is possible to have a Profile and a ValueSet with the same id in the same FSH Project.
 However, to minimize potential confusion, it is recommended to use a unique id for every item in a FSH project.

 If no id is provided by a FSH author, implementations may create an id.
-It is recommended that the id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the [FHIR id datatype](https://www.hl7.org/fhir/datatypes.html#primitive)).
+It is recommended that the id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the [FHIR id datatype](https://www.hl7.org/fhir/R4/datatypes.html#primitive)).

 #### Referring to Other Items

-FSH items within the same project can be referred to by their names or ids, preferably, as given in their [declaration statement](#defining-items).
+FSH items within the same project can be referred to by their names or ids.
+Preferably, references should align with the name or id given in the [declaration statement](#defining-items).

 External FHIR artifacts in FHIR core and external IGs can be referred to by name, id, or canonical URL.
 Referring to core FHIR resources by name, e.g., `Patient` or `Observation`, is recommended.
 For other external items, the use of canonical URLs is recommended, since this approach minimizes the chance of name collisions.
 In cases where an external name or id clashes with an internal name or id, then the internal entity takes precedence, and external entity must be referred to by its canonical URL.

 #### Reference and Canonical Data Types

-FHIR resources contain [two types of references](https://www.hl7.org/fhir/references.html) to other resources:
+FHIR resources contain [two types of references](https://www.hl7.org/fhir/R4/references.html) to other resources:

 * Resource references
 * Canonical references